pouchdb-community/ember-pouch/README.md

 ### Adapter

 You can now create an adapter using ember-cli's blueprint functionality.
-Once you've installed `ember-pouch` into your ember-cli app you can run the following command to automatically generate an application adapter.
+Once you've installed `ember-pouch` into your ember-cli app you can run the following command to automatically generate an adapter.

 ```
-ember g pouch-adapter application
+ember g pouch-adapter foo
 ```

 Now you can store your localDb and remoteDb names in your ember-cli's config.
 Just add the following keys to the `ENV` object: